HKUSTGZ-Campus-Forum/Docs/Database.md

 - **Posts to Tags**: Many-to-many (a post can have multiple tags, and tags can be applied to multiple posts).
 - **Comments to Sub-Comments**: Recursive (a comment can have multiple sub-comments, which are linked to the parent comment via `parent_comment_id`).
 - **Calendar**: Each user has a calendar with daily status (active, absent, etc.).
+- **Reactions System**: Custom emojis stored in ReactionEmojis table, with reactions linking to specific emojis
+- **Calendar System**: Custom emojis stored in CalendarEmojis table, with calendar entries linking to specific emojis

-This design allows you to manage user posts, comments, reactions, tags, a sign-up calendar, and embedding vectors efficiently while supporting advanced features like semantic search and auto-clustering based on vector embeddings.
+This design allows to manage user posts, comments, reactions, tags, a sign-up calendar, and embedding vectors efficiently while supporting advanced features like semantic search and auto-clustering based on vector embeddings.